Your First Analysis

 10.1 Export PCs for Other Tools

-# Save PCs to text file for use in other software
+Write the first 10 PCs to a text file for use in other software (regression adjustment, GWAS tools, etc.):

 pcs_export <- data.frame(